ucsd-cse11-w22/ucsd-cse11-w22.github.io/_assignments/exam2.md

 The original version of the WordFilter task referred to a `WordFilter` method.
 It should have said class, and is fixed below.

+**Where should Tweet tests go?**

+The original starter file `Tweets.java` asked you to write tweet tests in `ArrayExamples`; this is wrong, and should have said `TweetExamples`.
+The file has been fixed.

 ## Task 1 – Arrays